Jeremy Levy: Early acting career

-Jeremy Levy also worked as a film and television actor from age 11-12.
-He acted in the NBC Holocaust (miniseries) (1978), and played the role of Aaron Feldman.
-He also had a lead role in the feature film Rich Kids (film) (1979), playing the role of Jamie Harris.
-His Bacon number is "2".
+Levy also worked as a film and television actor from age 11 to 12.
+He acted in NBC's Holocaust, and played the role of Aaron Feldman.
+He also had a lead role in the feature film Rich Kids, playing the role of Jamie Harris.
+His Erdős number is 6 and his Bacon number is 2, making his Erdős-Bacon number equal to 8.

 Other professional activities

-Apart from his research, Levy served for a decade as Founding Director of the Pittsburgh Quantum Institute (PQI) from 2012-2022, whose mission is “to help unify and promote quantum science and engineering in Pittsburgh.”
+Apart from his research, Levy served for a decade as founding director of the Pittsburgh Quantum Institute (PQI) from 2012-2022, whose mission is “to help unify and promote quantum science and engineering in Pittsburgh.”
 PQI has over 100 Faculty members in multiple departments at the University of Pittsburgh, Carnegie Mellon University, and Duquesne University.

 Areas of research

 Levy's research interests center around the emerging field of oxide nanoelectronics, experimental and theoretical realizations for quantum computation, semiconductor and oxide spintronics, quantum transport and nanoscale optics, and dynamical phenomena in oxide materials and films.

 Levy’s early Ph.D. research focused on the nonlinear dynamical properties of sliding charge-density waves.
 His postdoctoral research investigated the properties of dilute magnetic semiconductor heterostructures, where he developed a low-temperature near-field scanning optical microscope and used it to investigate Mn-doped ZnSe/(Zn,Cd)Se heterostructure and superlattices as well as self-assembled quantum dots.

 After moving to the University of Pittsburgh, Levy began a research program centered around high-resolution imaging of the spatial and temporal dynamics of ferroelectric thin films.
 In 1999, Levy worked toward an experimental realization of a quantum computer based on ferroelectrically coupled Ge/Si quantum dots.
 Levy was funded through the DARPA QuIST program that supported the Center for Oxide-Semiconductor Materials for Quantum Computation, which Levy directed for 10 years.
 During that time, Levy initiated a theoretical research effort aimed at developing various families of logical qubits based on spin pairs, spin clusters, cluster-state qubits, and dimerized spin chains.

-In 2006, Levy visited the group of Prof. Dr. Jochen Mannhart who had discovered a sharp insulator-to-metal transition in oxide heterostructure composed of a thin layer of LaAlO3 grown on TiO2-terminated SrTiO3.
+In 2006, Levy visited the group of Jochen Mannhart who had discovered a sharp insulator-to-metal transition in oxide heterostructure composed of a thin layer of LaAlO3 grown on TiO2-terminated SrTiO3.
 The 3-unit-cell LaAlO3/SrTiO3 was metastable and could be switched with a voltage applied to the back of the SrTiO3substrate.
 Levy and his student Cheng Cen showed that a biased conductive atomic force microscope tip could locally switch the interface of the 3-unit-cell LaAlO3/SrTiO3 heterostructure system, thus launching a new field that Levy refers to as “Correlated Nanoelectronics”.